 - supporting COVID-19 treatment centres for families with the virus

 - training frontline health staff and providing them with vital PPE

-North West Syria recently saw its first COVID-19 case.
+COVID-19 cases quadrupled in North West Syria between 1 November-31 December 2020.
 Our partners have been working to adapt our response in the face of the pandemic, they are:

 - trucking in extra water supplies & distributing water tanks to families